ventz/pgsvr/README.md

 * Take the 'pgsvr' repo and grab the 'pgsvr' apache config, and enable it as a virtual host.

-* Take 'pgsvr' folder (inside the 'app' folder) and drop it in /var/www
+* Take 'pgsvr' folder (inside the 'app' folder) and drop it in /var/www, and make sure everything is owned by your web user.

 * You will need to install 2 Perl modules:
     * Dancer (ubuntu: libdancer-perl) -> REST framework in Perl